opendocsg/slw-judgments-backfill/2018_SGHC_195/report.md

 146    Next, I deal with the loans extended to KK Asia.
 At law, where there are no stipulations as to the time of repayment, a loan is generally repayable at once without any previous demand (see _Chitty on Contracts_ vol 2 (H G Beale gen ed)(Sweet & Maxwell, 32nd Ed, 2015) at p 1429 para 39-266).
 The

-plaintiffs had cited _Sembcorp Marine Ltd v PPL Holdings Pte Ltd and another and another appeal_ [2013] 4 SLR 193 at [101] to submit that a term must be implied that the plaintiffs’ loans were repayable on demand as a matter of business efficacy.
+plaintiffs had cited _Sembcorp Marine Ltd v PPL Holdings Pte Ltd and another and another appeal_ <span class="citation">[2013] 4 SLR 193</span> at [101] to submit that a term must be implied that the plaintiffs’ loans were repayable on demand as a matter of business efficacy.
 The court accepts this proposition of law.
 Hence, the demands made by Forest Fibers and RGA of KK Asia and the Lohs for repayment of advances made by the plaintiffs were perfectly valid.

 147    I reiterate that the signatories to the SSA upon which the plaintiffs based their claims were RGA and the Lohs, not Domenico.
 Consequently, the records of KK Asia filed with the regulatory authorities should be rectified to reflect that RGA and not Domenico is the owner of the shares in the company.